vishudhshah/othello/README.md

 - Negamax algorithm used with alpha-beta pruning for efficiency.
 - Evaluation function currently considers:
   - Each side's score, weighted by a dynamic map.
+  - Tried integrating piece mobility into evaluation function but failed...